maflcko/b-c-gui-translations-review/reviews/ca.md

         <translation>Migrant cartera &lt;b&gt;%1&lt;/b&gt;...</translation>

 ERR
-The translation "Migrant cartera" is incorrect.
-The verb “migrant” is not the proper Catalan form and should be “Migrant la cartera”.
-Also, the ellipsis should use the correct typographical character if possible (“…” instead of three periods), mimicking the source.
-Additionally, while the original uses the Unicode ellipsis character (…), the translation used '...'.
+The Catalan phrasing is incorrect and missing the article.
+It should be "Migrant la cartera".
+Also, match the source’s ellipsis character.

 Correct translation:
 Migrant la cartera &lt;b&gt;%1&lt;/b&gt;…